jondbennett/GaryCooper/README.md

 circadian rhythms as influenced by each day's sunrise and sunset times.
 They wake up each morning, even if it is very overcast and the light level is quite low.
 This means that a simple light level sensor will have problems getting in sync with the birds.
-On overcast days opening and closing the door based on outside light risks letting the birds out late and, even worse, locking some birds out of the coop by shutting the door too early in the evening.
+On overcast days opening and closing the door based on a simple light level sensor risks letting the birds out late and, even worse, locking some birds out of the coop by shutting the door too early in the evening.
 Chickens left outside over night become racoon and weasel food, which seriously impacts their ability to produce eggs.
 So, controlling the door based on sunrise and sunset times is a better choice.

 To make things more complicated, sunrise and sunset times depend on the date and the coop's location on Earth.
 Days are longer during the summer months and